rspamd/rspamd/doc/migration.md

 There are many changes in lua API and some of them are unfortunately breaking ones.

-* remove many superglobals: now rspamd modules need to be loaded explicitly, the only global remaining is `rspamd_config`.
-This affects the follwing modules:
+* many superglobals are removed: now rspamd modules need to be loaded explicitly, the only global remaining is `rspamd_config`.
+This affects the following modules:
 	- `rspamd_logger`
 	- `rspamd_ip`
 	- `rspamd_http`